wjm9765/sca_run/README.md

 - **Talker Prediction**: approx. 0.64s

 ##  Getting Started
-First run uv sync --extra full,cu128 (cuda version depends on your GPU, for CPU only, use the cpu extras) to install the required dependencies.

 ### Prerequisites
 - Python 3.10+
 - CUDA-compatible GPU (Recommended for Qwen3-Omni)
-- `ffmpeg` (for audio processing)

 ### Installation